-While I have mixed feelings about technology at weddings themselves (if I see another gorgeous aisle shot ruined by an iPad!), there are lots of apps and online tools that can make planning your big day a whole lot easier.
+While we have mixed feelings about technology at weddings themselves (if we see another gorgeous aisle shot ruined by an iPad!), there are lots of apps and online tools that can make wedding planning your big day a whole lot easier.

-Well all know Pinterest has been a blessing (and sometimes an overwhelming curse) when it comes to wedding inspiration, Instagram is so helpful for sussing out a vendor’s style, and obviously I am a massive advocate for wedding blogs!
+Well all know Pinterest has been a blessing (and sometimes an overwhelming curse) when it comes to wedding inspiration, Instagram is so helpful for sussing out a vendor’s style, and obviously we are massive advocates for wedding blogs!

 The internet has gifted us with so many great digital resources for planning our weddings, many of which are affordable, or completely free.
-But with so many to sift through, it can be hard to find the best ones, so to help you on your way, I’ve rounded up a few of my favourites!
+But with so many to sift through, it can be hard to find the best ones, so to help you on your way, we’ve rounded up a few of our favorites!

 All Seated is used by couples, event planners and venues alike for devising seating charts and creating venue lay-outs.
 It allows total flexibility, and you can use it to collaborate with your venue or planner, which means a lot less back and forth.